SkyeYXL/ecs/intl.en-US/Instance/Instance type families/ECS bare metal instance type family/ECS Bare Metal Instances.md

     -   Containers including Docker, Clear Containers, and Pouch
     -   Video encoding, decoding, and rendering
     -   Enterprise-level applications such as large and medium-sized databases
-    -   Computing clusters and memory intensive data processing
+    -   Compute clusters and memory intensive data processing
     -   Data analysis and computing

 Instance types